Australians love a festival – especially an arts festival – and there is no shortage of them in 2020. We list over 100 here!

 Sydney Gay and Lesbian Mardi Gras (NSW) returns from 14 February – 1 March with a program that marches fearlessly into the future, under new CEO Albert Kruger.
 The Festival includes the iconic Sydney Gay and Lesbian Mardi Gras Parade on Saturday 29 February and a dedicated performance program at the Festival Hub (the Seymour Centre in Chippendale).

-Brisbane Comedy Festival (QLD) runs from 21 February to 22 March, at venues including Brisbane Powerhouse and Brisbane City Hall.
+CANCELLED: Brisbane Comedy Festival (QLD) runs from 21 February to 22 March, at venues including Brisbane Powerhouse and Brisbane City Hall.
 Catch the future of Queensland comedy in the state final of Class Clowns, the madcap delights of Tom Walker and Demi Lardner, and stand-up from Geraldine Hickey, Cal Wilson and Harley Breen, plus many more.
 UPDATE: Cancelled from 16-22 March.

 A new festival of urban art, Can’t Do Tomorrow (VIC) has announced its first line up of artists, major installations and programming.
 The festival takes over Melbourne’s underground warehouse, The Facility, for ten days this summer from 20-29 February.